Skip to main content

-Information from Form 990 filings are an integral part of creating Instrumentl's cultivation capabilities & rich funder insights:
+Information from Form 990 filings is an integral part of creating Instrumentl's cultivation capabilities & rich funder insights:

-Instrumentl's Foundation Profiles use Form 990s, specific grant programs and deadlines, and other detailed information to give you a complete understanding of potential funders.
+• Instrumentl's Funder Profiles use Form 990s, specific grant programs, deadlines, and other detailed information to give you a complete understanding of potential funders.

-Learn how we gather and use the data from funder's 990 reports below.
+Learn how we gather and use data from funders' Form 990s below.

-Where do the data on the 990 Report pages come from?
+Where does the data in Instrumentl's 990 Reports come from?

-All tax-exempt organizations (such as nonprofits) are required to file a Form 990 with the United States Internal Revenue Service (IRS) annually.
+All tax-exempt organizations (such as nonprofits) are required to file Form 990 with the Internal Revenue Service (IRS) annually.
 The IRS publishes these filings to make them publicly available for anyone to search.

 Instrumentl utilizes data from these 990 filings and the Exempt Organizations Business Master File (BMF) to power our 990 Report pages.
-The BMF is the IRS's basic record source for information about these tax-exempt organizations.
+The BMF is the IRS's primary source of information on these tax-exempt organizations.

 Instrumentl receives this data directly from the IRS.
-Therefore, if you see information on a 990 Report that may have changed recently, it is likely that the IRS has not published the most recent 990 filings yet.
+Therefore, if you see information on a 990 Report that may have changed recently, it is likely that the IRS has not yet published the most recent 990 filings.

 You may refer to the IRS's "About 990s" page for further technical details about Form 990s, including filing instructions and updated copies.